Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Priors for knots

 \subsection{Free-knot splines}

-The strategy of the VS-splines in Section~\ref{sec:prior2} chooses important knot locations among a set of predetermined candidates.
-The resulting knots are not equally spaced so that they can account for spatially varying degree of smoothness.
-Despite this flexibility, there is a further desire to relax the restriction coming from the discrete set of knot candidates, with a fully nonparametric setup by allowing knots to be any singletons in the given range as soon as the induced $B_\xi$ is of full-column rank.
-The idea is referred to as the {\em free-knot splines} \citep{denison1998automatic,dimatteo2001bayesian}.
+The VS-knot spline strategy discussed in Section~\ref{sec:prior2} selects important knot locations from a set of predetermined candidates.
+As a result, the knots are not equally spaced, which allows for spatially varying degrees of smoothness.
+Despite this flexibility, further relaxation of the restriction imposed by the discrete set of knot candidates remains a topic of interest.
+This can be achieved with a fully nonparametric approach by allowing knots to be any singleton set within the specified range, provided that the induced $B_\xi$ is of full-column rank.
+This approach is known as {\em free-knot splines} \citep{denison1998automatic,dimatteo2001bayesian}.

-Similar to Section~\ref{sec:prior1}, it can be useful to put a cap on each $|\xi_j|$ such that $|\xi_j|\le M_j$ for a predetermined $M_j$.
+As in Section~\ref{sec:prior1}, capping each $|\xi_j|$ so that $|\xi_j|\le M_j$ for a predetermined $M_j$ can be computationally beneficial.
 The resulting support for $\xi$ is